brysonak/bufusb/docs/downloading.md

 ## Windows

-Run the `bufusb-setup.exe` installer from the [releases page](https://github.com/brysonak/bufusb/releases).
+If you're on x64, run the `bufusb-setup-0.2.4-x64.exe` installer from the [releases page](https://github.com/brysonak/bufusb/releases).

+If you're on ARM64 hardware, run `bufusb-setup-0.2.4-arm64.exe` instead